Hubert Humphrey 1968 presidential campaign: General election

-A few days before the election, Humphrey gained the endorsement of his former rival Eugene McCarthy.
-During a stop in Pittsburgh, Humphrey stated that the endorsement made him a "happy man".
-The hopes of victory for Humphrey also began to look up as a bombing pause was achieved and that negotiations had progressed, cutting Nixon's 18 point lead to 2 points at the end of October.
-The Soviet Union had tried to influence the North Vietnamese to soften on the negotiations to prevent a Nixon victory, but Nixon publicly accused President Johnson of speeding up the negotiations.
-Contemporary sources reveal that Nixon was personally involved in preventing the South Vietnamese from coming to the negotiation table, through the use of operative Anna Chennault who advised Saigon that a Nixon administration would offer them a better deal.
 Members of the campaign later claimed that Humphrey did not bring this up before the election, because he did not want to appear desperate while polls placed him even with Nixon.
 Humphrey held his final campaign rally at the Houston Astrodome on November 3 alongside President Johnson.
 Governor Connally did not attend the event, causing suspicion that he would back Nixon, but he later assured Humphrey that he would not do so.
 During his speech at the rally, Humphrey asked Americans to base their vote on hope rather than fear.
 The next day, the eve of the election, he appeared in Los Angeles with Muskie, and was greeted by 100,000 supporters.
 Later that day, Humphrey and Nixon each held four-hour televised forums from Los Angeles on rival television networks.
 Humphrey's on ABC-TV at 8:30pm EST, Nixon's on NBC-TV at 9pm EST. Humphrey, with Muskie by his side, fielded questions from a live studio audience and a phone bank of celebrities including Frank Sinatra and Paul Newman.
 The Nixon telecast featured no interaction with anyone other than sports personally Bud Wilkinson who read queries from index cards beside rows of volunteers taking calls.
 Muskie, commenting on the Republican broadcast from their studios noted that Spiro Agnew was nowhere to be found and how it appeared to be staged.
 Nixon tried to reverse Humphrey's boost from the bombing halt by stating that he had been advised that "tons of supplies" were being sent along the Ho Chi Minh Trail by the North Vietnamese, a shipment that could not be stopped.
 Humphrey described these claims as "irresponsible", which prompted Nixon to proclaim that Humphrey "doesn't know what's going on".
 McCarthy called in during Humphrey's telethon and affirmed his support for the ticket.
 Edward Kennedy videotaped an endorsement for Humphrey from his home in Massachusetts.